K.B. Recycling Industries Ltd. - GuruFocus.com

 Disclaimer

 This release may contain forward-looking statements and information which may be identified by formulations using terms such as "expects", "aims", "anticipates", "intends", "plans", "believes", "seeks", "estimates" or "will".
 Such forward-looking statements are based on our current expectations and certain assumptions, which may be subject to a variety of risks and uncertainties.
-The results actually achieved by oceansix future paths Ltd. may substantially differ from these forward-looking statements. oceansix future paths Ltd. assumes no obligation to update these forward-looking statements or to correct them in case of developments, which differ from those, anticipated.
+The results actually achieved by oceansix future paths Ltd. / K.B.
+Recycling Industries Ltd may substantially differ from these forward-looking statements. oceansix future paths Ltd. / K.B.
+Recycling Industries Ltd assumes no obligation to update these forward-looking statements or to correct them in case of developments, which differ from those, anticipated.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.